Sweden Southern Sweden

 Kärnan Tower in Helsingborg from the stairs

-The stairs are called The Terrace Stairs and they lead up to Kärnan and the green park surrounding the tower.
+The stairs are known as The Terrace Stairs, and they lead past a small fountain and through two towers forming a gate before reaching the park surrounding Kärnan.

 The Terrace Stairs in Helsingborg